ibisoris/Data_Science_Portfolio_Projects/README.md

 # Data_Science_Portfolio_Projects
 This Repo Contains my Data Science Portfolio Projects.
-The projects are made up of different aspects like Artificial Intelligent, Machine Learning and Deep Learning projects
+The projects are made up of different aspects like Artificial Intelligence, Machine Learning and Deep Learning.